Trull Parish Council currently lets 26 full size plots and 10 half plots.

 Although the Parish Council has limited powers to make decisions, it does have the ability to negotiate with, and influence, other organisations that do make the final decisions such as other tiers of local government, health authorities, and the police.

-Trull Parish Council is in the local authority area of Taunton Deane Borough Council.
+Trull Parish Council is in the local authority area of Somerset West and Taunton.
 Our ward councillors are Cllr Sarah Wakefield and Cllr Martin Hill.
 They can be contacted at cllr.s.wakefield@somersetwestandtaunton and cllr.m.hill@somersetwestandtaunton.

 The Somerset County Councillor representative for Comeytrowe and Trull is Alan Wedderkopp.
 He can be contacted on 07815 625574, or by email